Transactions

 Replace <api-key> with your secret API key.
 Ensure the key is kept secure and not exposed in public repositories or client-side code.

-See also: Secure your Blnk server
+See also: Scoped API keys and Secure your Blnk server.

 Body